2020 -2021 Voice of Democracy

 Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
 Each year, more than 51,000 9-12 grade students from across the country enter to win their share of more than $1.9 million in educational scholarships and incentives awarded through the program.

 The national first place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
 A complete list of other national scholarships range from $1,000-$16,000, and the first place winner from each VFW Department (state) wins a minimum scholarship of $1,000 and an all-expense-paid trip to Washington, D.C.
 Want to apply?
-Read the rules and eligibility requirements, as all student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
-31. Applications for the 2020-21 competition will be available soon, so check back in April for more information.
+Read the rules and eligibility requirements, and download the 2020-21 entry form application, as all student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
+31.

 The 2020-21 theme is:

 About the 2019-20 winner …

 Shruthi Kumar, a high school senior from Marian High School in Omaha, Nebraska, was named the 2019-20 Voice of Democracy first place winner.
 Shruthi’s speech on the theme, “What Makes America Great,” won her a $30,000 college scholarship.
 Shruthi was sponsored by VFW Post 1581 in Omaha, Nebraska.
 Watch as Shruthi delivered her winning speech during the Parade of Winners ceremony at the 2020 VFW Legislative Conference.